Selected Publications

 Information Systems Project

 This is the capstone project course of the Master of Information System Management program at the Heinz College at CMU.
-As faculty advisor I work with teams of students designing and implementing an information system for an external client.
+As faculty advisor I worked with teams of students designing and implementing an information system for an external client.

-Carnegie Mellon University (Fall, 2018)
+Carnegie Mellon University (Fall 2018)

 Research, Innovation, and Entrepreneurship